 Santa Barbara Shellfish Company

-A favorite spot for seafood on Stearns Wharf, Santa Barbara Shellfish Company was established in 1980 as a buying station for local fisherman.
+A favorite spot for seafood on Stearns Wharf, Santa Barbara Shellfish Company was established in 1980 as a buying station for local fishermen.
 Enjoy views in every direction, as you hover over the ocean looking back toward town.

 McConnell’s Fine Ice Creams

 You can’t visit a beach town without at least one ice cream stop!
 McConnell’s has been serving up some of the town’s best ice cream since they first opened on Mission and State in 1949.
 Their ice cream is made from locally sourced ingredients that honor the local agricultural production.
-Delicious flavors range from classic Chocolate Chip to limited edition specialties like Honey and Cornbread Cookies.
+Delicious flavors range from classic Chocolate Chip to limited-edition specialties like Honey and Cornbread Cookies.